Motyak/monlang-parser/monlang-LV2/README.txt

-211 Malformed Assignment, contains a non-Word as variable 212 Malformed Assignment, contains a non-Lvalue expression as variable 216 Malformed Assignment, contains a Malformed Lvalue as variable -> impossible for the moment, need to add Subscript/FieldAccess 213 Malformed Assignment, contains less than 3 words (no value) 214 Malformed Assignment, contains a non-Word as part of the value 215 Malformed Assignment, contains a Malformed Expression as value
+211 Malformed Assignment, contains a non-Word as variable 212 Malformed Assignment, contains a non-Lvalue expression as variable 216 Malformed Assignment, contains a Malformed Lvalue as variable 213 Malformed Assignment, contains less than 3 words (no value) 214 Malformed Assignment, contains a non-Word as part of the value 215 Malformed Assignment, contains a Malformed Expression as value